 I am the McDonnell Family Professor of Engineering Education at Tufts University, where I am an assistant professor in the departments of Computer Science and Education, and a member of the Center for Engineering Education and Outreach.
 I am also the scholar in residence for Lewis Hall.

-My research focuses on the design of playful and constructionist learning environments.
+My research group, the Laboratory for Playful Computation, focuses on the design of playful and constructionist learning environments.
 I study how engineering computational systems, including videogames, simulations, and social media, can help learners to further their personal interests.
 To do so, I create new technologies for learning and investigate how people, including students and teachers, use them to learn together.

 I received my PhD from Northwestern University in Learning Sciences, and was a postdoctoral fellow in the Games+Learning+Society group at the Wisconsin Institutes for Discovery at the University of Wisconsin, Madison.
 I studied computer science and cognitive science at the University of California, San Diego, where I was a member of the Distributed Cognition and Human-Computer Interaction Lab.